QuantEcon/lecture-source-py/source/rst/classical_filtering.rst

     d(z) \,d(z^{-1}) + h = c \, (z) \,c\,(z^{-1})

 ..
-An identical equation :ref:`can be found <oneeight_ref>` in the lecture :doc:`lu_tricks`
+An identical equation :ref:`can be found <oneeight_ref>` in the lecture :doc:`lu_tricks`.

 ..
-Add the next sentence once Sphinx starts supporting cross file equation references (due in next release)
+Add the next sentence once Sphinx starts supporting cross file equation references (due in next release).

 ..
-Further, the conditions that :eq:`eq_31`  imposes on :math:`c(z)`, that its zeros not lie inside the unit circle, are analogous with those imposed in  equation (17) in lecture :doc:`lu_tricks`
+Further, the conditions that :eq:`eq_31`  imposes on :math:`c(z)`, that its zeros not lie inside the unit circle, are analogous with those imposed in  equation (17) in lecture :doc:`lu_tricks`.

 Therefore, we have already shown constructively how to factor the covariance generating function :math:`g_X(z) = d(z)\,d\,(z^{-1}) + h`.